Carreau/ipython-wiki/A-gallery-of-interesting-IPython-Notebooks.md

 * [Logistic models of well switching in Bangladesh](http://nbviewer.ipython.org/urls/raw.github.com/carljv/Will_it_Python/master/ARM/ch5/arsenic_wells_switching.ipynb), part of the ["Will it Python"](http://slendrmeans.wordpress.com/will-it-python) blog series ([repo](https://github.com/carljv/Will_it_Python)) on Machine Learning and data analysis in Python.
 By Carl Vogel.

 * [EarthPy](http://earthpy.org), a collection of IPython notebooks with a focus on Earth Sciences, from [whale tracks](http://earthpy.org/analyzing-whale-tracks.html) to the [flow of the Amazon](http://earthpy.org/earthpy-basemap-amazon.html).

+* [Machine Learning with the Shogun Toolbox](http://cloud.shogun-toolbox.org).
+This is a complete *service* that includes a ready-to-run IPython instance with a collection of notebooks illustrating the use of the [Shogun Toolbox](http://shogun-toolbox.org).
+Just log in and start running the examples.

 ## Scientific computing and data analysis with the SciPy Stack